 - Outdoor adventure

-These ideas run the gamut of high-energy to relaxed activities so dog daycare workers can change up how they approach their basic responsibility—taking care of dogs—depending on their own energy levels.
+These ideas run the gamut from high-energy to relaxed activities, so dog daycare workers can change up how they approach their basic responsibility (taking care of dogs) depending on their own energy levels.
 Consider where you can shake up the day-to-day workflow to engage your employees.

 Promote autonomy.

-The number one way to motivate your employees?
-Let them make their own decisions.
-Psychologists have found that external factors, such as money, only impact motivation so much, when compared to intrinsic motivation, which is fueled by self-determination.
+The number one way to motivate your employees is to let them make their own decisions.
+Psychologists have found that external factors, such as money, only impact motivation so much when compared to intrinsic motivation, which is fueled by self-determination.

 For your business, this means employees will be most engaged when they feel a personal investment in their work.
-Often, the best way to achieve this is by letting employees take the reins on projects so they feel a sense of ownership they wouldn’t otherwise have if their every action is directed by someone else.
+Often, the best way to achieve this is to let employees take the reins on projects so they feel a sense of ownership they wouldn’t otherwise have.

 A few structured ways to promote autonomy in the workplace include:

-- Dedicated free periods where employees can work on whatever they desire but are expected to have some end project
+- Dedicated free periods where employees can work on whatever they desire, but are expected to have an end project

 - Pitching sessions where employees can submit suggestions for new projects, and if their idea is chosen, they get to oversee it